 What a Typical Day Looks Like for Assistant Construction Leaders

 The one constant in a day’s work for an Assistant Construction Manager is the days start early.
 No two days in a row are alike because projects differ and there are many variables to handle.
-The morning may start in the office, on the job site, or meeting with a client or supplier.
+The morning may start in the office, on the job site, or by meeting with a client or supplier.

 Here are the typical tasks to be performed on any given day for residential or commercial work: